 We collaborate with McGill’s Faculty of Medicine, known worldwide for its ability to train exceptional medical leaders.
 With the reputation of our Desautels Faculty of Management for innovative programs, we aim to develop world leaders and managers in all aspects of health care.

-Leslie Breitner (DBA [Doctor of Business Administration]'96, Boston University Graduate School of Management; MBA'76, joined the Desautels Faculty of Management at McGill in 2010 and is the IMHL Program Director.
-She taught graduate level financial management, nonprofit financial management, and public sector budgeting at the University of Washington, Harvard University’s Kennedy School of Government, and Seton Hall University's Masters in Healthcare Management Program.
+Leslie Breitner (DBA [Doctor of Business Administration]'96, Boston University Graduate School of Management; MBA'76, joined the Desautels Faculty of Management at McGill in 2010 and is the IMHL Academic Director.
+She taught graduate level financial management, nonprofit and health care financial management, and public sector budgeting at the University of Washington, Harvard University’s Kennedy School of Government, and Seton Hall University's Masters in Healthcare Management Program.

 Module Directors / Faculty Members

 Believing strongly in the value of differing perspectives, each of the five IMHL modules has been developed and is delivered by a different team who collectively possess a variety of interests and expertise.
 The 50 faculty members represent the entire health spectrum and all areas of management education.
 They include McGill academics from Management, Medicine, Political Science, etc. as well as renowned practitioners and educators from around the world.

 Sheila Damon is the Director of Mitchell Damon, an organisational and management development practice, established in 1993-4, in London, UK, whose work emphasises the public and charitable sectors.
 From 1989-1994 she was a Faculty member, Deputy and Acting Director of the management college of the King’s Fund, a London-based foundation for health and social care thinking and development work.

 Her portfolio included management and organisational development in the UK and Central and Eastern Europe.